Lisette Oropesa: Work at the Met

 The end of 2013 saw an opening of a new production of Falstaff at the Met, conducted by Levine.
 According to The New York Times, "[with the role of Nannetta], the winning soprano Lisette Oropesa, sings with effortless grace and lyrical bloom".

 In 2014, she starred alongside Jonas Kaufmann and Sophie Koch in the new production of Werther directed by Richard Eyre.
 The New York Times noted that "The bright-voiced, impressive soprano Lisette Oropesa is a sunny, winning Sophie."

 At the beginning of 2016, Oropesa gave her first NYC solo recital with the Park Avenue Armory.
 According to Anthony Tommasini of The New York Times, she "gave a rewarding performance" and "brought uncommon freshness to this music".

 Oropesa returned to the Met in late 2017 as Gretel in Hansel and Gretel in which "she was fully committed to arguably the most demanding of roles in this particular opera".

 In 2019, she debuted in the title role of Manon, which was hailed by The New York Times: "Lisette Oropesa's performance in Massenet's opera at the Met is alone worth the price of admission."

 In 2020, she returned to the Met for her second title role of the season, Giuseppe Verdi's La traviata.
 Her performance was praised in The New York Times: "...combining exquisite singing, youthful allure, affecting vulnerability and, by the end, bleak intensity, Ms. Oropesa emerged on Wednesday as a major Violetta".
 On March 1, she hosted the Metropolitan Opera National Council Auditions and gave a donation of $25,000, ensuring each contestant received $20,000 and raising the prize money for the first time in over 20 years.
 She was subsequently named National Advisor to the MONC for her contributions.
+She also hosted the Metropolitan Opera Live in HD transmission of Der fliegende Holländer, which was a scratch taping of the performance.
+The original HD was canceled due to the pandemic and later released to the public.

+And the end of 2025, Lisette opened a new production of I puritani at the Met, the first new production in 50 years.
+She was praised by the New York Times as "she so clearly articulated each pitch down the scale, it was like listening to someone run their fingers across the keys of a piano."
+On March 22, she also hosted the Metropolitan Opera Eric and Dominique Laffont Competition for the second time.
+She also hosted the Live in HD Performances of Andrea Chénier on Dec 13th 2025 and Tristan und Isolde on March 21, 2026.
+In 2026, Lisette returned to the Met to perform Violetta in La traviata, where she was described as "one of the best sopranos today" by OperaWire.